The Best Christmas Gifts for Surfers [Updated]

 Keep your surfer friend clean and tidy by getting him/her a portable shower for Christmas.
 The RinseKit Portable Shower delivers pressurized spray for up to three minutes and can hold up to two gallons (7.5 liters) of water.
 No pumping or batteries needed.

 With the right gifts, it’s easy to make a surfer happy.
-Have a blast with that special surfer in your life on an incredible adventure by joining a surf camp in an amazing destination!
+Have a blast together with that special surfer in your life by joining a surf camp in an amazing destination!